ucl-codec/cloud_infrastructure/docs/configuration-files.md

 allow_default_training_plans = False
 ```

-The `[network]` dession describes the Researcher Node.
+The `[network]` section describes the Researcher Node.
-Each additional seciton desribes a Local Node.
+Each additional section describes a Local Node.

 ## Network